GamesCreed

 Project Apidom, PC, Review, MOBA, Screenshots, GamesCreed

-Each piece of armor and weapon you equip onto your character will directly change the way your character will play, as well as what abilities they have access to.
+Each piece of armor and weapon you equip on your character will directly change the way your character plays, as well as what abilities they have access to.
 If grinding your butt off for a particular piece of gear isn’t exactly your cup of tea, don’t worry; you will still have the option to manually improve your stats.
 Granted, that is if you have the cash for it, similar to your more traditional RPG.

 Project Apidom is the first game developed and published by Breach.gg.
 It may come as a surprise that the developers are, in fact, not a proper development studio but rather a social media website designed for gamers to connect with other gamers.
 It also has a nifty matchmaking service for when you’re looking for someone to play a game with.